JosieOnGit/Luniks/Historic Events/Stories/GHOST TEMPLES - LAST LIGHT.md

 # GHOST TEMPLES // LAST LIGHT

 **Last Light** refers to the last light the existing ghosts saw before dying and being reborn.
 This means that every entry into this page will document the very last moments of their previous identities.
-Such as Luna lost their lives on the fatal Vestia Rapid incident, and Snow Fox lost her life through being at the wrong place at the wrong time, all that they have in common is that they were granted a next change and were granted shelter in the Ghost Temples.
+Such as Luna lost their lives on the fatal Vestia Rapid incident, and Snow lost her life through being at the wrong place at the wrong time, all that they have in common is that they were granted a next change and were granted shelter in the Ghost Temples.

 Before entering the Temple, they are approached by a Guardian of the respective Temple, which gives them the capabilities and strength to undergo the process of rebirth.
 This is always traditionally done at the same location of the accident, that unfortunately cost them their lives.
 The location is completely devoided of any other humans or animals, and a white mist will linger around the Guardian and the soon-to-be Ghost.